avocados23/TheMachine/README.md

 ### Prerequisites

 You will need:
-* Java
+* Java SE 11.0, minimum
 * MySQL
 * Git
 * A database client

-Currently, I am using the Eclipse IDE to manage and track my Java packages and project.
+Currently, I am using IntelliJ IDEA to manage and track my Java packages and project.
 I am using Sequel Pro to manage the contents of my MySQL database as well.

+It is heavily preferred that you use the IntelliJ IDEA for ease of dependency and external library management.

+### Libraries

+This program utilizes several external libraries to run.
+* JDBC (Java Database Connectivity)
+* Selenium WebDriver

+### Executable Files

+In order for the beta testing suite to work, along with Selenium, you will need:
+* ChromeDriver

 ### Setting Up Your Database